brknapp/brknapp.github.io/_posts/2022-07-09-project2-blog-post.md

 The most difficult part of this project was understanding how to automate this process.
 I remember learning how to do this in RMarkdown in lecture by setting parameters and using the `apply` and `render` functions.
 I was not sure how to apply this to GitHub.
-My partner showed me how to do this with a function.
+My partner helped me by showing me how to not “hard-code” everything so that the automation could work.

 # What are the Big Take-Aways from this Project?